Jordan Neely: What happened in NYC subway chokehold case?

 Jordan Neely, a 30-year old homeless man, was declared dead after a struggle with other passengers on 1 May.

-Daniel Penny, a 24-year-old ex-Marine who is seen on video filmed by an onlooker restraining Mr Neely, faces up to 15 years in prison if convicted.
+Daniel Penny, a 24-year-old ex-Marine who was filmed by an onlooker as he restrained Mr Neely, faces up to 15 years in prison if convicted.

 What happened in the fatal encounter?